 The Ngorongoro Crater is a UNESCO World Heritage Site and was voted as one of the Seven Natural Wonders of Africa by the Seven Natural Wonders organization in 2013.

 A home to one of the densest mammal populations in the world, the Ngorongoro Crater is one of the best places to see the Big Five (African lion, African elephant, Cape buffalo, African leopard, and Rhinoceros).
 Other animals like gazelle, wildebeests, zebras, cheetahs, golden jackals, and topi are also found here in large numbers.
 For a relatively compact area of 260 square kilometers, it has an astonishing number of over 500 bird species.

 The safaris here are amazing because you can see animals in every direction of your vehicle.
 Spotting the big five in one single day is highly likely.
-You can even get out of your vehicle in a few predetermined picnic spots during the game drive.
-You can enjoy the view in these places without being screened by the windows of the safari vehicle.
+You can even get out of your vehicle in a few predetermined locations.

 - Year round opportunities of enjoying the view of the majestic wildlife.

 - Big Five and hundreds of other species of birds and animals are found within the crater.

 - Can get crowded in the peak season (July - October).